 Program flexibility is a hallmark in Human Performance graduate study at Minnesota State University.
-Human Performance graduate students may pursue either the Master of Arts or Master of Science Degree in Physical Education.
+Human Performance graduate students may pursue either the Master of Arts or Master of Science degrees.
 Both tracks afford student great flexibility to design a course of study based on individual need.

 Minnesota State Mankato's Athletic Training program prepares professionals to treat physically active patients as part of an integrated health-care team.
 As one of the oldest and most respected programs in the country, we have taken a leadership role in adopting a master's level program that will allow our graduates to secure the best jobs at higher salaries.

 This online program has two emphases, one in Developmental Adapted Physical Education (DAPE) and another in Physical Education Pedagogy.
 Our project-based curriculum allows you to apply what you are learning in your own classes and to have an immediate impact on your students and school.

 The MS degree in exercise physiology trains graduate students on the latest science of performance testing and exercise prescription for a wide-range of populations.
 Students and faculty from our laboratory present and publish routinely on the topics in exercise assessment and prescription.

 As one of a few programs in the region, our graduate program provides hands-on experiences and real-world research opportunities that add up to great career opportunities as sport psychology consultants, health and wellness or athletic coaches, athletic trainers and more.

 Our hands-on program emphasizes experiential learning, which allows students to develop professional skills in the business of sports while learning the theories and knowledge needed to succeed in this growing, dynamic field.
 We have partnerships with the Vikings, Timberwolves, Life Time Fitness, Mankato MoonDogs and many more!